Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

 It’s also important to ask their doctor to evaluate their mobility.

-The doctor can check for health conditions that could be causing problems, look for negative medication side effects, or recommend physical therapy to build balance and strength.
+The doctor can check for underlying health conditions that may be causing problems, assess potential medication side effects, or recommend physical therapy to improve balance and strength.

 Is your older adult quick to say “Let’s take the elevator” when you encounter even a small staircase while out and about?
 Do you notice them spending more time than usual downstairs in their home?

-Stairs are can be extra tough for seniors to travel up and down because they require extra strength, balance, and energy.
+Stairs can be extra tricky for seniors to travel up and down because they require additional strength, balance, and energy.

-If your older adult seems to walk around fairly easily, but goes out of their way to limit their use of stairs, you may want to start talking with them about whether they need extra help or a mobility aid.
+If your older adult seems to walk around fairly easily but goes out of their way to avoid stairs, you may want to start talking with them about whether they need extra help or a mobility aid.

 If they don’t have any physical difficulties that are making stairs challenging, it could be that a fear of falling is holding them back.